2nd show Saturday September 20, 2014 @ CHIPS N SALSA |

 Seems like we’re all headed for a self-fulfilling doomsday prophecy of 2012-like proportions…

-s week when he wrote on Facebook about his projections for what comes next in the Bronx…
+Professor Dr. Mark Naison of Fordham University summed it up best this week when he wrote on Facebook about his projections for what comes next in the Bronx…

 “More fights and violent incidents in schools, and more abusive behavior toward teachers, as young people feel the stress of the economic crisis on their families and caretakers.
 Young mothers turning to prostitution to help them and their children stay in apartments whose rents they can barely afford.
 More vicious attacks on vulnerable groups – particularly gays and recent immigrants – by groups of young men and women…”

-t was an assessment I not only agreed with, but one which founder of Urban Latino Radio, Alex Norman and I began to speak about over a year ago, when we began discussing what happens next…
+It was an assessment I not only agreed with, but one which founder of Urban Latino Radio, Alex Norman and I began to speak about over a year ago, when we began discussing what happens next…

 In the end I believe it’s all about karma…